sayem270/brs/LEGAL.md

 - Software maintainers via @easyprotechaifactory (Telegram)

 ### Cooperation with Authorities:
-ООО "ИЗИПРОТЕК" is ready for full cooperation with law enforcement agencies of the Russian Federation in identifying and prosecuting those who use this software unethically or illegally.
+EasyProTech LLC is ready for full cooperation with law enforcement agencies of the Russian Federation in identifying and prosecuting those who use this software unethically or illegally.

 ---